Kiri Te Kanawa

 Te Kanawa received accolades in many countries, performing works composed in the 17th, 18th, 19th and 20th centuries and singing in several languages.
-She was particularly associated with the music of Mozart, Strauss, Verdi, Handel and Puccini, and was often cast as an aristocrat.
+She was particularly associated with the music of Mozart, Verdi, and Puccini and Richard Strauss, and was often cast as an aristocrat.
+Her extensive discography includes three albums which featured in the top forty in charts in Australia in the mid-1980s.

 Towards the end of her career, Te Kanawa appeared in opera only rarely, preferring to perform in concerts and recitals.
 She also devoted much of her time to giving masterclasses and supporting young opera singers through the period of their apprenticeship.
-Her final performance was in Ballarat, Australia, in October 2016, but she did not announce her retirement until September 2017.

 Personal life

-Te Kanawa was born Claire Mary Teresa Rawstron in Gisborne, New Zealand, to Māori butcher Tieki "Jack" Wawatai and to Mary Noeleen Rawstron, who was the daughter of Irish emigrants.
+Te Kanawa was born Claire Mary Teresa Rawstron in Gisborne, New Zealand, to Māori butcher Tieki "Jack" Wawatai and Mary Noeleen Rawstron, the daughter of Irish immigrants.
 Wawatai was already married to Apo, the daughter of the Rev. Poihipi Kōhere.
 Rawstron's mother insisted the baby be given up for adoption.
 Te Kanawa was adopted as an infant by Thomas Te Kanawa, the owner of a successful trucking business, and his wife Nell.
+Kiri Te Kanawa's adoptive family is Ngāti Maniapoto.

 She was educated at St Mary's College, Auckland, and formally trained in operatic singing by Sister Mary Leo Niccol.
 Te Kanawa began her singing career as a mezzo-soprano but developed into a soprano.
-Her recording of the "Nuns' Chorus" from the Strauss operetta Casanova was the first gold record produced in New Zealand.
+Her recording of the "Nuns' Chorus" from the Benatzky's operetta Casanova was the first gold record produced in New Zealand.

 Te Kanawa met Desmond Park on a blind date in London in August 1967, and they married six weeks later at St Patrick's Cathedral, Auckland.
 They adopted two children, Antonia (born 1976) and Thomas (born 1979).
 The couple divorced in 1997.
 Te Kanawa never made an attempt to contact her biological parents, but her half-brother Jim Rawstron contacted her.
 Initially, she was unwilling to meet him, but agreed to do so in 1997.
 The episode ended bitterly, when a newspaper ran a story on their meeting; despite Rawstron denying contact with the newspaper, Te Kanawa has since reaffirmed her decision to have nothing to do with her birth family.

 Career

 In her teens and early 20s, Te Kanawa was a pop star and entertainer at clubs in New Zealand, and regularly appeared in newspapers and magazines.
-In 1963, she was runner-up to Malvina Major in the Mobil Song Quest with her performance of "Vissi d'arte" from Tosca, and in 1965 she won the same competition.
+In 1963, she was runner-up to Malvina Major in the Mobil Song Quest with her performance of "Vissi d'arte" from Puccini's Tosca, and in 1965 she won the same competition.
 As winner, she received a grant to study in London.

 She appeared and sang in the 1966 musical comedy film Don't Let It Get You.
-In 1966, she won the Melbourne Sun-Aria contest, which Major had also won the previous year.
+In 1966, she won the Melbourne Sun-Aria contest, which Major had won the previous year.
 Both singers had been taught by Sister Mary Leo.